bwh1te/flickr_dwnldr_py/README.md

 2. Get your own Flickr API key at https://www.flickr.com/services/apps/create/
 3. Fill your config.ini with your settings (at least with DB credentials and Flickr API key)
 4. Install project requirements with running `pip install -r requirements.txt` It's desirable to use virtual environment.
-5. Run `python setup.py --config config.ini` to create table for storing photos and additional information.
+5. Run `python setup.py config.ini` to create table for storing photos and additional information.

 ## Usage
 For example: `python get_images.py Novosibirsk --config config.ini`